porfiriopaiz/site/content/2025_08_18_add-a-sleep-shortcut-on-macos.rst

      and convenient one is **Control + Shift + Eject** (if your MacBook has an Eject key) or **Control + Shift + Power button** (on newer MacBooks without an Eject key).
-You can also choose something like **Command + Option + S** if you prefer.
+You can also choose something like **Control + Command + S** if you prefer (which I did).
 Just make sure it's a combination you won't accidentally press often.
 7. **Click Done** (or Add): Once you've entered the menu title and your desired shortcut, click "**Done**" (or "Add" on older macOS versions).